andreypotkas/Art-quiz/README.md

 # Art-quiz

-:video_game: Single page application-game implemented using classes without frameworks.
+:video_game: Single page application painting and artist guessing game implemented using classes without frameworks.

 ## Description
 In the application 2 similar games.
 For games, a common class has been created that combines the same functionality of two games.
 Differences are taken out in classes heirs.
 Game results are stored in class instances.
 There are volume and timer settings in Settings class.